reallinfo/phantomsql/README.md

 ## Limitations

 ### Use cases
 I wrote PhantomSQL as a prototyping tool for building user-interfaces when APIs are unavailable.
-For example, if you're designing a login form and the Login API isn't available, you can substitute the API with PhantomSQL to in order to complete the design.
+For example, if you're designing a login form and the Login API isn't available, you can substitute the API with PhantomSQL in order to complete the design.

 ### Storage size
 I have found various Local Storage storage size numbers across the web.
 (Chrome [supposedly](https://chromiumcodereview.appspot.com/21680002) allows 10MB per origin.)
 Overall, I have found that there is not a lot of space for data storage.